bact/spdx-3-model/docs/glossary.md

 In SPDX 3.0 these constraints are expressed using the W3C SHACL language.

-One example could be the requirement of a specific hash algorithm to be present.
+One example can be the requirement of a specific hash algorithm to be present.

 ## Core